 Start by combining like items with like items.
 Once you have them all collected and know which ones will be staying out for your kids to play with, find a spot for them.

 I have more ideas of toy storage below but the biggest rule of thumb is to make it easy for your kids to access and easy for them to put away.
 Stay away from things with hard-to-open lids and keep them in places where they can reach them.
 This helps them be more independent and not have to rely on you for everything!

 The one exception is for things that need adult supervision (like paints or scissors).
 Either keep these in a spot where your kids can’t reach them or put them in a container that they can’t open.
 Then you won’t have an accidental paint spill on the carpet!

 4. Rotate them!

-I share this trick in my mom hacks post but this is one of my favorite trick in the mom handbook.
+I share this trick in my mom hacks post ,but this is one of my favorite tricks in the mom handbook.
 As we mentioned above, you’ll want to put away some of your toys.
 You can also disperse your toys into different sections of your home.

 You can have some toys in your child’s room, some in your main living area and some in a playroom or other room that your child likes to be in.
 This helps things to get back to their home when you have toy storage in multiple areas of your home.

 Every couple months or whenever your kids seem to be getting bored of the toys the see everyday, rotate them!